-Readers who are interested in learning more about the Matrix approach to treatment for stimulant use disorders will find a list of articles for further reading in Appendix E.
+Readers who are interested in learning more about the Matrix approach to treatment for stimulant use disorders will find a list of articles for further reading in Appendix E. This page intentionally left blank

 II.
 The Role of Drug and Breath-Alcohol Testing in Matrix IOP